Pa. gives update on COVID-19 cases, vaccinations for Thursday

-(WKBN) – The Pennsylvania Department of Health said there were 2,089 new cases of COVID-19 and 16 more deaths since Wednesday’s report.
+(WKBN) – The Pennsylvania Department of Health said there were 3,451 new cases of COVID-19 and 22 more deaths since Tuesday’s report.

 The trend in the 14-day moving average number of hospitalized patients continues to increase again.
 The full 14-day moving average since the start of the pandemic can be found here.